eskezje/useplatformtick-research/Research.md

 ### 5.1 Extracting Timer Capability Data

-Now we get the memory address of `Timer + 0xE0` and dump it, so that we can see what the value of `v4` is:
+Now let's get the memory address of `Timer + 0xE0` and dump it to see the value of `v4`:
 ```
 lkd> dd fffff7e0`80016000+0xE0 L1
 fffff7e0`800160e0  00210131